bjssacademy/advanced-tdd/chapter09/chapter09.md

 In either case, we have a piece of logic `fetchUserProfile` which will use Dependency Inversion to access data.

 #### Object Oriented Dependency Inversion

+In this OO version, our component is an object `UserProfiles`.
+Method `fetchUserProfile(id)` will call out to our chosed data source to get facts about a user.
+It will use those to create a `UserProfile` struct.

+We apply Dependency Inversion by introducing the interface `DatabaseQuery`.
+Our `UserProfiles` object will keep a reference to some implementation of this interface.
+Our logic will call that, instead of directly calling the real database.

+In the code below, we provide a _stub_ (ie pretend) database object and use that.
+Stubs are explained in detail later.

+We Use Dependency Injection () to inject our stub into the `UserProfiles` object.

 ```golang
 package main